A Look at Repetitive Motion Injuries

 Are repetitive motion injuries covered under California’s workers’ compensation?

 Repetitive motion injuries are considered a real, tangible injury that workers suffer as a result of performing their workplace functions.
 The California workers’ compensation system will cover your treatment, medical costs, lost wages, and temporary (or in extreme cases, permanent) disability that may result from these types of injuries.
 Your employer’s insurance is required to cover your workplace injury so long as you can prove that the injury was sustained as a result of you performing your job.

 If you start to feel chronic pain or limited function in connection with muscles you use daily as part of your job, you should report the injury to your employer as soon as possible.
 You should then see a doctor for diagnosis and treatment of that injury.
 Keep copies of your notification to your employer and your associated medical records.

 Also, contact a seasoned workers’ compensation attorney to ensure that your rights are protected.
 Repetitive motion injuries can be difficult to prove, especially because they develop over time rather than as the result of a specific workplace accident.
 A skilled personal injury lawyer can help you develop your strongest claim and seek maximum coverage for your injury.

-If you have been injured in the workplace or as a result of someone else’s negligence in San Bernardino or Los Angeles County and want to know your options, contact the seasoned and effective Rancho Cucamonga personal injury attorney John D. Lueck for a free consultation at 909-484-1963.
+If you have been injured in the workplace or as a result of someone else’s negligence in San Bernardino or Los Angeles County and want to know your options, contact the seasoned and effective Rancho Cucamonga personal injury attorney John D. Lueck for a free consultation.